- Home Sites

 Providing first-rate accommodations and service was second nature to Tim and Casey Bolinger and Gary and Jeanne Herberger, who first teamed up to create the 730-acre master-planned community called Kierland in northeast Phoenix.
 Today, that community is nationally recognized as home of the 750-room Westin Kierland Resort and 500,000-square-foot Kierland Commons lifestyle center.

 From that large-scale success story, the two couples turned their attention to this unique property.
 The transformation from church youth camp to luxurious mountain destination is an outgrowth of the owners’ love of Arizona and interests in horseback riding, snow skiing, and fly fishing.
 They set out to create a luxury lodging experience that complements the naturally beautiful, secluded setting, while providing a high level of service and comfort.
-Now owned solely by Tim and Casey Bolinger, Hidden Meadow Ranch is doing just that, by providing the highest quality service, cuisine, accommodations and amenities to its Lodge guests and Club members.
+Now owned solely by Tim and Casey Bolinger and managed by their development company Greenbrier Southwest Corporation of Scottsdale, Hidden Meadow Ranch is doing just that, by providing the highest quality service, cuisine, and amenities to Club members at this private ranch community.